(For a more detailed report on where to go and where to stay in Tuscany check out our special Agriturismo Tuscany guide.)

 Piano Grande and Valnerina are rugged and wild, and Umbria contains Italy’s largest lake, Lago Trasimeno, a well known spot for watersports.

 Little Le Marche sits neatly down facing out towards the gentle Adriatic with the Apennine mountains at its back.
-Though also a well known place for agriturismos, it’s probably more famous for beach holidays with its coastline hosting a huge amount of ltalian tourists during the summer months.
+Though also a well known place for agriturismo, it’s probably more famous for beach holidays with its coastline hosting a huge amount of ltalian tourists during the summer months.
 Ancona is the capital and though an unremarkable place it has its own certain charm.
-Just above and below Ancona the coast is filled with busy beach resorts, it’s difficult to find anywhere that hasn’t been a bit overdone with basic beach tourism but they are there.
-The spectacular Concero Riviera is an example.
+Just above and below Ancona the coast is filled with busy beach resorts, it’s difficult to find anywhere that hasn’t been overdone with basic beach tourism but they are there, with the spectacular Concero Riviera being perhaps the best example.